This is a collaborative post by Ellie Jo about the role reversal of caring for a parent on a budget.

 Use Their Income

 Seniors have a pension and a nest egg to live off in later life.
 Now, there’s no need to take control of their finances because you’re not their accountant.
 But, it’s important to come to an agreement about contributing to their care.
 For example, their benefits might pay for a nurse on a part-time basis.
 Or, a small amount of their pension can go on their grocery shopping each week.
+When using this money try to get the best deals you can on everyday expenses.
+Check the local area for cheap internet and cheap electricity rates.
 Most parents will want to take care of themselves anyway so will likely agree.

 Finally, if you need help with budgeting, then don’t be afraid to ask for help.
 There are lots of resources online which spell it out in easy-to-understand terms.